 What to Look for When Buying Wheel Bearing Greases for Travel Trailers

-The problem when looking for wheel bearing grease is that you rarely do look for one, which means it’s hard to be an expert in this area.
+The problem when looking for the best wheel bearing grease for travel trailers is that you rarely do look for one, which means it’s hard to be an expert in this area.
 So let me help you out by providing tips on what you should look for when checking out such products.
 And here they are:

 - Check for the Consistency Number – this is what the National Lubricating Grease Institute has assigned.
 This ranges from 000 to 6, with the lowest count being the runniest, and the highest count (6) being the most solid.
 The NLGI rating you should choose is one that says #2, which is like peanut butter in consistency.
 If you can’t find the number, just look for NLGI approval.